wyattmccurdy12/wyattmccurdy12/README.md

 Hello, my name is Wyatt McCurdy.

-I am a graduate student at the University of Southern Maine, working on real-world applications for machine learning.
+I am a recent graduate from the University of Southern Maine, with a Master's in Computer Science.
+My interests include computer vision, object-oriented development, and machine learning.

 <!---
 wyattmccurdy12/wyattmccurdy12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.